Necessary Terms for Teacher Certification

-Approval to Challenge TExES: The TEACH Director issues the TExES content area approval after candidate pays Phase I tuition and fees, and meets TEACH core course and testing requirements.
-Approval for TExES PPR is issued when the candidate meets the TEACH TExES practice test standard.
+Approval to Challenge TExES: The program director of the program that you select issues the TExES content area exam approval.
+Approval for TExES PPR is issued when the candidate meets the program’s TExES practice test standard.

 Benchmarks: Either a standard for what students should understand or be able to do at a specific level or point in their career.

 Brain-based Research: Teaching methods established before the turn of the 20th century, when the majority of the population was headed to factory jobs, are stunningly outdated in the information age.
 Rather, what are required today are problem-solving skills, knowing how to master a body of knowledge and critical-thinking skills, learning how to acquire and process new information rapidly.
 The goal for education, today, states Bransford, et al. (2001), is better conceived as helping students develop intellectual tools and learning strategies needed to acquire knowledge that allows people to think productively.

 The growing body of brain-based research (Alkon, Gage, Gazzangia, Greenough, Kosslyn, LeDoux, Crick, Rose, Damasio, Calvin, Herbert, Pert, Sacks, Edelman) claims that parts of today’s educational methods are negatively impacting children.
 Returning to the basics or teaching to the test forces students into the lowest form of human learning with the largest built-in disincentive (rote memorization) and deprives students of the real mental challenges and demands for authentic mental growth for which their survival-based brains were built.
-It is this challenge that drives the interdisciplinary, brain-based research focus of the TEACH curriculum.
+It is this challenge that drives the interdisciplinary, brain-based research focus of the TEACH QUEST (TQ) Global curriculum.

-Framed on the brain-based research, TEACH connects candidates to what Katz and Rubin (1999) coined as Neurobics, the new science of brain exercise.
+Framed on the brain-based research, TQ connects candidates to what Katz and Rubin (1999) coined as Neurobics, the new science of brain exercise.
 The authors present a deliberate allusion to physical exercise.
 Neurobics, however, refers to exercising different brain areas rather than different muscle groups.
 Generally, schools tend to favor left-brain modes of thinking while downplaying the right-brain ones.
-TEACH proposes to shift the learning paradigm, guiding candidates through techniques using both sides of the brain, a more “whole-brained” orientation.
+TQ proposes to shift the learning paradigm, guiding candidates through techniques using both sides of the brain, a more “whole-brained” orientation.